An evening at the Apsara dance in Siem Reap

 Siem Reap evening entertainment calls for an apsara dance

-One of the most popular and enchanting evening programmes of Cambodia, the Apsara Dance is one of the must things to do and Siem Reap hosts the best recitals in the country.
-Held at several venues across the city, these cultural shows come as packages which include buffet dinner and collection of traditional dance spectacle.
-The highlight is of course, the Apsara Dance which is a classical Khmer dance created by the Royal Ballet of Cambodia in the mid 20th century.
-Also known as Roam Tep Apsara, beautifully costumed dancers are the signature style and Queen Sisowath Kossomak had nurtured it passionately.
-She chose her own granddaughter, Princess Norodom Buppha Devi to be its first prima ballerina and the lovely fine-boned young woman was selected to be a dancer since she was a baby.
+One of the most popular and enchanting evening programmes of Cambodia, the Apsara Dance is one of the must-see things to do, and Siem Reap hosts the best recitals in the country.
+Held at several venues across the city, these cultural shows come as packages which include a buffet dinner and a collection of traditional dance spectacles.
+The highlight is, of course, the Apsara Dance, which is a classical Khmer dance created by the Royal Ballet of Cambodia in the mid 20th century.
+Also known as Roam Tep Apsara, the beautifully costumed dancers are the signature style, and Queen Sisowath Kossomak had nurtured it passionately.
+She chose her own granddaughter, Princess Norodom Buppha Devi, to be its first prima ballerina, and the lovely, fine-boned young woman was selected to be a dancer since she was a baby.
 She gave her first Apsara performance during her grandfather King Norodom‘s tenure and toured the world promoting this beautiful traditional art form.

 Recommended Read: Swirling Tanoura dance of Egypt